 Which facility ships your Worldwide order

-Printful runs production in the US, Canada, EU (Latvia and Spain), Mexico, and through partner facilities in Japan, Brazil, and Australia.
+Printful runs production in the US, Canada, EU (Latvia and Spain), UK, Mexico, and through partner facilities in Japan, Brazil, and Australia.
 For a Worldwide order, the routing logic picks the geographically closest facility that stocks the ordered product.

 In practice, most Worldwide orders ship from one of two places: